karan-ainkar-07/Netflix-front-end-clone-/README.md

 # Netflix-front-end-clone-
-Pure HTML , CSS and JS project
+Pure HTML , CSS and JS project  <br>
 Project is in building stage